 "It's just simply to give the city kids a breath of fresh air during the summer time," Kosiba said.
 "I think it's even more important now with the issue of safety in the city.
 Sometimes, it's hard for the kids to even be able to get outside from their apartments and enjoy some fresh air some place."

 This year, 11 area families volunteered for the program.
 Families came from as far away as Dorset and Springfield to pick up kids in Brattleboro.
-The program also brings children to other rural areas such as Pennsylvania and Virginia.
-Its benefits to the hosting family are also touted.

 "I think my kids learned a different perspective, another living circumstance," said Kosiba.
 "I think they carry that with them through their adulthood."